techsoft3d/hwp-demo-angular/README.md

 ## Development server

 To get started, please make sure NodeJS, npm, and Angular CLI are installed.
+Run:

+### `npm install`

+Install all the node_module dependencies.

+### `ng serve`

-Run `ng serve` for a dev server.
+Starting a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.